by-network/sz-iptools/README.md

 !!!
 AT DEVELOPING STAGE !!!

-=== If you have any suggestion, please submit an issue with the tag "enhancement".
-I will be happy to work with some new ideas. ===

 Sz-IPtools is a set of tools to validate, calculate and manage IP address configuration of a Linux server.
 It is write to use as a Node.js module.
 The tools are separate by modules, that can be invoked separately.
 The modules are:

  * <b>IPCalculator</b>: Some methods to help with IP address validation, get address details and calculate with subnet mask.